The Bayesian Context Trees State Space Model for time series modelling and forecasting: BCT-AR: The Bayesian Context Trees Autoregressive Model

 \subsection{Computational complexity and sequential updates}

-Consider executing the CCTW algorithm for a time series $x_1^n$ of length $n$.
-For each observation~$x_i$, $1 \leq i \leq n$, exactly $D+1$ nodes of $T_{\text{MAX}}$ need to be updated (or created if they do not already exist in $T_{\text{MAX}}$), corresponding to the discrete contexts of length $0, 1,\ldots , D$ preceding $x_i$.
+Consider executing the GCTW algorithm for a time series $x_1^n$ of length $n$.
+For each observation~$x_i$, $1 \leq i \leq n$, exactly $D+1$ nodes of $T_{\text{MAX}}$ need to be updated (or created if they do not already exist in $T_{\text{MAX}}$), corresponding to the discrete contexts of length $0, 1,\ldots , D$ preceding~$x_i$.
 For each one of these nodes, only the quantities $\{|B_s|, s_1, \mathbf s_2 , S_3\}$ need to be updated, which can be done efficiently by just adding an extra term to each sum.
 After repeating this step for every $1 \leq i \leq n$, using Lemma~\ref{lem:PeAR} the estimated probabilities $P_e (s,x)$ can be computed for all nodes of $T_{\text{MAX}}$, whose size is bounded as a function of the number of observations~$n$.
-And since the recursive step of CCTW only performs operations on $T_{\text{MAX}}$, it follows that its overall complexity as a function of $n$ is only~$\mathcal{O}(n)$, i.e., {\em linear} in the length of the time series.
+And since the recursive step of GCTW only performs operations on $T_{\text{MAX}}$, it follows that its overall complexity as a function of $n$ is only~$\mathcal{O}(n)$, i.e., {\em linear} in the length of the time series.
+The same argument applies to GBCT as well, showing that both algorithms are computationally very efficient and scale well with large time series.

-The same argument applies to the CBCT algorithm, showing that both methods are computationally efficient and scale well with large time series.
-In fact, it is easy to see that~their exact complexity is $\mathcal{O}\left (nDp^2\right )$, which is only $D$ times larger than the $\mathcal{O}\left (np^2\right )$ complexity of fitting a single AR model using least squares.
-Therefore, exact Bayesian inference can be performed within this much richer model class at essentially no additional computational cost.
+{ Since, as described above, the size of $T_{\text{MAX}}$ is bounded by $nD+1$, it is easy to see (taking into account the number of operations required to compute $P_e (s,x)$ for each node and the recursive steps of the algorithms) that the complexity of GCTW and GBCT is in fact $\mathcal{O}\left (nD (m+p^3) \right )$.
+Importantly, this is linear in each of $n$, $m$, and $D$, and it is actually only slightly higher than the $\mathcal{O}\left (np^2\right )$ complexity of fitting a single AR model using least squares.
+This means that \textit{exact} Bayesian inference can be performed within this much richer model class at an only marginally higher computational cost.